 The rules affect a wide range of workplaces, including building management services, utilities, warehousing, retail, window cleaning, chimney sweeping, and outdoor advertising.

-OSHA’s walking/working surfaces rules apply to all permanent workplaces, except where only domestic, mining, or agricultural work is performed.
+OSHA’s walking-working surfaces rules for general industry workplaces apply to permanent workplaces, except where only domestic, mining, or agricultural work is performed.